lubeda/EspHoMaTriXv2/README.md

 ### The easy way

 There is a little hype around the Ulanzi TC001 pixel clock.
-This hardware can be used with **EspHoMaTriX v2**.
+The easy way works with the Ulanzi TC001 hardware.
+For more customization and other hardware look [here](#the-funny-but-more-elaborate-way).

+In easy mode you'll have a clock with auto brightness control and after step 3 you can send states to the display an toggle on or off additional screen elements.

 #### Step 1